The-CSC207-Group/Project207/README.md

 * `sign out` - Exits the post-login screen and saves new data to the Json Database.
 This will bring you back to the login page.
 * `help` - Shows a list of all available commands, available at any point in the program.
 * `exit` - Terminates the program.
-* `change user password` - Change the password of another user's account by inputting the user's unique username and new password.
-* `create doctor` - Create a new doctor account and store it in the JsonDatabase.
-* `create secretary` - Create a new secretary account and store it in the JsonDatabase.
-* `create patient`- Create a new patient account and store it in the Json Database.
-* `delete user` - Delete another user's account permanently by inputting their username.
-* `create admin` - Create a new admin account and store it in the JsonDatabase.

 ### Patient Post-Login:
 * `view appointments` - Shows a list of all appointments that the patient has with details such as date and time.